-The 2013 salaries shown in the Summary Compensation Table on pages 22-23 were set by our Compensation Committee based on the compensation review discussed above, as well as a consideration of each NEO's total compensation package including prior equity grants, exercise history, and existing stock ownership.
+The 2014 salaries shown in the Summary Compensation Table on page 22 were set by our Compensation Committee based on the compensation review discussed above, as well as a consideration of each NEO's total compensation package including prior equity grants, exercise history, and existing stock ownership.
 Base salaries are a necessary part of our compensation program and provide executives with a fixed portion of pay that is not performance-based.
 Our goal is to provide competitive base pay levels.
 Historically, the Compensation Committee considered our desire to maintain cash remuneration as a relatively small portion of overall compensation.
 In addition, the Compensation Committee considered each NEO's skills, experience, level of responsibility, performance and contribution to our Company.
 The Compensation Committee also took into account in conjunction with the NEO's specific areas of responsibilities and objectives, each NEO's contribution to the Company's overall success as a member of the management team.
 The Compensation Committee considers the relative compensation levels among all the members of the management team to ensure the Company's executive compensation programs are internally consistent and equitable.
 All salaries are reviewed at least annually and subject to future adjustment by the Compensation Committee.
-The Compensation Committee decided not to increase base salaries for the NEOs in 2013, except for Mr. Miller.
-Mr. Miller's salary was increased in April 2013 from \$175,000 to \$192,500 in connection with his annual performance review.
-On December 20, 2013 the Compensation Committee, pursuant to its review of annual compensation for executive officers, approved an increase in annual salaries as set forth in the table below for certain of the NEOs effective July 1, 2014.
-The Compensation Committee decided to increase salaries in order to better align our NEO base salary with that of our competitors that could compete for the services of these executives.
+On December 4, 2014 the Compensation Committee, pursuant to its review of annual compensation for executive officers, determined to keep NEO salaries at the 2014 base salary levels for the 2015 fiscal period.